oymotion/oym8CHWave/README.md

 # oym8CHWave
-Capture EMG signals from GForcePro and play sound according to individual channel signal.
+Captures EMG signals from GForcePro and play sound according to individual channel signal.

 ## oym8CHWave
-Requests to play note for any channel if EMG signal is in valid region.
-Sends bit masks to arduino.
+Displays waveforms according to EMG data from gForcePro.
+Sends sound on/off bit flags to oym8CHWaveArduino if oym8CHWaveArduino is connected.

 ## oym8CHWaveArduino
-Receives uint8_t data which indicate channels to play note.
+Receives sound on/off bit flags which indicate channels to play note.
 Plays note for each channel if relevant bit mask set.